Ontario is a beautiful province with so much beauty to explore! Here are our top 15 things to do in Ontario.

 5. Lakeside Park Carousel

-This carousel was first gifted to the Township of St Catherines under the condition that the ride would always cost only 5 cents.
+This carousel was gifted to St Catherine’s under the condition that the ride would always cost 5 cents.
 So far, that hasn’t changed.
 Don’t believe it?
 See for yourself!
 This antique (circa 1890) carousel is for all ages.
 It is located near Lake Ontario beach (super sandy), and marina.
 Afterwards, take a walk to the lighthouse or enjoy a picnic on the beach.

 6. St. Lawrence Market